kaidez/kaidez.github.io/_posts/2018-10-31-developer-focus.md

 <h2>The complaints about professional programming (whatever that means)</h2>
 There are, however, many developers who believe that JavaScript frameworks and libraries should be completely avoided and we should just use vanilla JavaScript.
 And they're pretty passionate in their belief.

 I carried this belief once and must say that I became a WAAAAAAY better JavaScript developer as a result.
-My knowledge of the language's fundamental increased: writing powerful & concise functions, properly <code>return</code> values, prototypal inheritance, etc.
+My knowledge of the language's fundamentals increased: writing powerful & concise functions, properly <code>return</code> values, prototypal inheritance, etc.

 So yes, focusing my energy towards learning pure, unadulterated vanilla JS helped me.
 But even with that, here's what I think:
 <blockquote class="content--blockquote-margin">